K15t/gulp-viewport/README.md

 npm i -S browser-sync clone extend gulp-less gulp-minify-css gulp-sourcemaps
 ```

-## Using gulp without a .viewportrc for CI server
+## Using gulp without a .viewportrc for a CI server

 For tools like Bitbucket pipelines, where you can't rely on a file `.viewportrc` sitting in your home, or need automated builds on a CI server, you can use the following `process.env` variables: